 Further exploring the building, cameras look beyond the main floor to the less visible workspaces and storage areas below, drawing together videos of the gallery with scenes of the tools, materials, and models used by the architecture studio.
 The installation works as a mechanism for both creating and viewing images, and thus emulates the functions of the Suyama Building: a studio and a gallery, a site of production and of presentation.

-This project was developed at The Center for Digital Arts and Experimental Media, and builds upon a body of work that will contribute to my DXARTS PhD Dissertation.
+This project was developed at The Center for Digital Arts and Experimental Media, and builds upon a body of work that contributed to my DXARTS PhD Dissertation.
 The exhibition was made possible through funding from 4culture, the Seattle Office of Arts and Culture, Suyama Space Friends, and DXARTS.